cosmos/governance/proposals/2021-04-lower-deposit-requirement/README.md

 Change the minimum proposal deposit requirement from 512 ATOMs (aprox. $10,000 USD) to 64 ATOMs (aprox. $1,300 USD).

+Note: Parameters are denominated in micro-ATOMs, as described in the [governance parameter list](https://github.com/cosmos/governance/blob/master/params-change/Governance.md).

 ## Risks

 __This change makes it easier to submit spam proposals.__